Karunasharma09/Haruna/README.md

 # Haruna
-Haruna: Personalized AI desktop voice assistant
+## Haruna: Personalized AI desktop voice assistant.
 I created an AI desktop voice assistant named ”Haruna” using Python and its libraries and modules.
 It performs various task on voice command such as sending E-mails, opening websites like